JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 Fast scanning algorithm tries to segment the image in two pass by comparing each pixel to its left-neighbour and noting if it can be merged with them.
 If it can't be merged then a new label is assigned to it.
-If more than one labels can be assigned then all the applicable labels are merged together.
+If more than one label can be assigned then all the applicable labels are merged together.
 Since it requires only two passes, it is very fast and can be used in real time applications.